rcghpge/pymo/README.md

 - check out [MAX](https://www.modular.com/max) an AI inference platform built by Modular
 - PyMo can be leveraged in this framework.

+**Python**
+- If you are new to programming, see  [Python's](https://docs.python.org/3/) documentation.
+Python is an awesome programming language to get started with in programming.

 ## Contributing
 Contributions are welcome!
 Here's how you can contribute: